HRH The Duke of Edinburgh handing over patronage of the Outward Bound Trust

 At The Outward Bound Trust board meeting in March 2019, it was announced that The Duke of Edinburgh is handing over the Patronage of the outdoor educational charity, The Outward Bound Trust, to which His Royal Highness has given 65 years of service and unwavering personal commitment.

-His Royal Highness became Patron of the Trust in 1953.
-It was The Duke of Edinburgh’s active patronage that was instrumental in the spreading of the Outward Bound mission to more than 30 countries worldwide, helping over a million young people to participate in experiential outdoor learning programmes which develop character and instil self-belief and resilience.
+His Royal Highness first became a Trustee of The Outward Bound Trust in 1953.
+It was his ongoing support that was instrumental in the spreading of the Outward Bound mission to more than 30 countries worldwide, helping over 1.2 million young people in the UK alone to participate in experiential outdoor learning programmes which develop character and instil self-belief and resilience.

 Kurt Hahn, the visionary educationalist who founded Gordonstoun School, set up Outward Bound in 1941.
 The Duke of Edinburgh, following his education at Gordonstoun School, supported Outward Bound and both men were instrumental in the creation of The Duke of Edinburgh Award Scheme.
 His Royal Highnesses’ own experience with Hahn’s philosophies of education has always provided a unique connection with the young people attending Outward Bound throughout the decades.